 Third-party recruiters and headhunters a reflection of the company they work for concerning reputation, standards, and the impressions they make.
-A recruiting agency that is transparent and continually employs excellent communication practices is going to be received more positively by candidates than a company that is unresponsive and leaves them in the dark.
+A transparent recruiting agency that continually employs excellent communication practices will be received more positively by candidates than a company that needs to be more responsive and leave them in the dark.

-When assessing prospective recruiting firms for your small business, you’ll want to evaluate:
+When assessing prospective recruiting firms for your small business, you’ll want to evaluate the following:

 - The quality of their email, phone, and face-to-face etiquette;

 - Their recruiting process when it comes to screening and interviewing candidates;

 - Their plan for candidate communications is not only before and after an interview but once a candidate has been selected and hired;

 - How well they listen and then communicate your needs externally and